-If the care label states not to fully submerge the backpack, use a wet cloth with a small amount of cleaner.
+If your backpack is not machine washable or cannot be fully submerged, you can use a wet cloth with a small amount of detergent-free soap.

 Wear and tear is inevitable but taking care of your backpack can increase its life span.

 Mould can build up on backpacks if they get wet and are not dried properly before storing or using again.
 Rucksack Covers are a great way to keep the rain off your bag and keep its contents dry.

 Pack anything that may cause damage to the bag, including tent pegs, poles, knives and even the sharp edges on boxes or pots and pans, in a way that they are not likely to pierce through the material.
 This can be achieved by packing these objects tightly against other objects so there is limited movement or even packing them within softer objects like clothing.